 Monthly Cost/Cost-sharing: According to AARP, the average health insurance cost for single coverage premiums in 2020 is $388 per month.

 Type of plans: Bronze, Silver, Gold, Platinum.

 Enrollment period: The Open Enrollment period for 2021 is November 1, 2020- January 21, 2021.
-If you don‚t enroll during the Open Enrollment period, you must wait for the next Open Enrollment period.
-There are also special enrollment period if you recently moved or lost a job.
+If you don‚t enroll during the Open Enrollment Period, you must wait for the next Open Enrollment period.
+There is also a special enrollment period if you recently moved or lost a job.

 Notable companies: OscarHealth, Fidelis, Oxford Health Plan, Blue Cross Blue Shield